 ETL

-Note: AIS-ETL (service) requires Kubernetes.
+Note: AIStore ETL requires Kubernetes.

 Table of Contents

-- Offline ETL example
+- ETL Pod Lifecycle

 - API Reference

-- ETL name specifications
+- ETL Name Specifications

 - AIStore Development with Native Kubernetes (minikube):